San Antonio Types of Injuries in a Car Accident

 Emotional distress can be as a result of severe physical injuries, a low chance of recovery from injuries experienced in the accident, fear of death, or witnessing the death or significant injury of others involved in the accident.
 The loved ones of a victim killed in a car accident may also suffer emotional distress due to the untimely death.
 Emotional distress is considered a non-economic damage in personal injury cases.

-If You Were Injured in a Car Accident, Call The Law Offices of George Salinas
+If You Were Injured in a Car Accident, Call George Salinas Injury Lawyers

-If someone else’s negligence resulted in a car accident that hurt you or a loved one, or if you need more information, please call The Law Offices of George Salinas.
-You can reach us by calling (210) 225-0909 or by using our online contact form.
+If someone else’s negligence resulted in a car accident that hurt you or a loved one, or if you need more information, please call George Salinas Injury Lawyers.
+You can reach us by calling 210-225-0909 or by using our online contact form.

 ★ ★ ★ ★ ★